json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/custom-query-formats.md

 # Custom Query Formats

-For information on the default query parameter formats, see the documentation for each query method.
+For information on the default query string parameter formats, see the documentation for each query method.

 In order to customize the query formats, you need to implement the `IQueryParameterParser` interface and inject it.